renovatebot/renovate/docs/usage/examples/self-hosting.md

 Here change the `logFile` and `repositories` to something appropriate.
 Also replace `gitlab-token` value with the one created during the previous step.

-If you're running against GitHub Enterprise Server, then change the `gitlab` values in the example to the equivalent GitHub ones.
+If you are running against GitHub Enterprise Server, then change the `gitlab` values in the example to the equivalent GitHub ones.

 You can save this file as anything you want and then use the `RENOVATE_CONFIG_FILE` environment variable to tell Renovate where to find it.